GC-DRI/Dhrift-GC/workshops/pandas.md

 - NaN: NaN is the Pandas value for any missing data.

-# Lesson 5: Basic data cleaning
+# Basic data cleaning

 ## Data types

-We can get information about the columns in the DataFrame by using the .info() method.
+We can get information about the columns in the DataFrame by using the `.info()` method.

 ```python